AzureAD/MSIdentityTools/README.md

   https://www.powershellgallery.com/packages/MSIdentityTools

-## Issues
-For bugs please create an issue with the appropriate label on the repo [issues](https://github.com/AzureAD/MSIdentityTools/issues) page

-- **bug** - Issues with the functionality of the cmdlet or script in the module where something isn't working as expected
-- **documentation** - Issues or suggestions on the documenation for the module

-Issues will be triaged as appropriate.

-## Feature Requests
+## Support
-For ideas or feature requests you would like to see included in the module please file an issue with the "enhancement" label on the repo [issues](https://github.com/AzureAD/MSIdentityTools/issues) page
+For issues, questions, and feature requests please review the guidance on the [Support](https://github.com/AzureAD/MSIdentityTools/blob/main/SUPPORT.md) page for this project for filing issues.

-- **enhacement** - Idea for improvement or enhancement of the module

 ## Contributing